Billy Byars Jr.: The Genesis Children

 The Genesis Children was an art film produced by Lyric International.
 The film was shot in Italy and was produced by Byars and directed by Anthony Aikman.
-The film claimed to not be for the masses and was intended for those who "think, feel, and wonder", and that it was a "symphony for the eyes, ears, and soul".
-Despite the lack of violence, sex, or bad language, the film was rated X due to it containing over 15 minutes of nudity out of the 85-minute runtime.
+In advertisements, the film claimed to not be for the masses and was created for those who "think, feel, and wonder", and that it was a "symphony for the eyes, ears, and soul".
+Despite the lack of violence, sex, or profanity, the film was rated X due to it containing over 15 minutes of adolescent nudity out of the 85-minute runtime.
 The film reportedly went through multiple revisions before its release.

 The film followed eight American boys attending an English language school in Italy who sign up for a play that is "to be performed before god" and start to question cultural mores.

-Critics found the film to be lacking in plot and to be excessive in nudity.
+Critics found the film to be lacking in plot and excessive in nudity.

 Other films

-In 1972, Byars started looking for film investors in Tyler for his film Heist.
-Byars couldn't release many details of the film due to copyright matters but claimed that the film would "make Hitchcock dizzy".
+In 1972, Byars began seeking investors in Tyler for his film Heist.
+Byars was unable to release many details about the film due to copyright matters but claimed that it would "make Hitchcock dizzy".
 The film was expected to start filming in 1973.

-In that same year, Byars also began filming for Soviet '73, a television documentary film.
-The film was claimed to be the first uncensored film in the Eastern Bloc and was expected for release in the winter of 1973.
+In that same year, Byars also began filming Soviet '73, a television documentary.
+The film was alleged to be the first uncensored film in the Eastern Bloc and was slated for release in the winter of 1973.

 Formation of DOM-Lyric

-In the early 1970s, Byars and gay rights pioneer and child pornographer Guy Strait teamed up and formed the company DOM-Lyric—a combination of Lyric International and DOM Studios, Strait's mail-order pornography business.
-Strait was also an acquaintance of John David Norman, a pedophile and child trafficker who was potentially linked to serial killers Dean Corll and John Wayne Gacy.
+In the early 1970s, Byars and gay rights activist and child pornographer Guy Strait teamed up and formed the company DOM-Lyric—a combination of Lyric International and DOM Studios, the latter being Strait's mail-order pornography business.

 One of the magazines published under DOM-Lyric described their business venture as the "art of male photography [reaching] a zenith under the aegis of these two artistic persons never equalled—before or since".
 Reportedly, Byars and Strait had over 90 magazines on the market at $5 apiece.
-The first printing of each magazine was ten thousand prints, followed by additional runs.
+The first edition of each magazine had ten thousand prints, followed by additional runs.

-In October 1973, Strait, Byars, a YMCA counselor, a schoolteacher, an assistant scoutmaster, the son of Loretta Young: Christopher Paul Lewis, and eight other men were charged with sex perversion and sodomy.
+In October 1973, Strait, Byars, a YMCA counselor, a schoolteacher, an assistant scoutmaster, the son of Loretta Young, Christopher Paul Lewis, and eight other men were charged with sex perversion and sodomy.
 Byars was identified as the producer for Lyric International; additionally, Christopher Paul Lewis was identified as a film producer for Lyric International, and Bill Johnson of Houston was identified as its photographer.
 At the time of their arrests, Byars was in Europe filming Soviet '73.

 Later life

-After the ring was exposed, Byars evaded prosecution by fleeing to Europe.
-His business partner, Guy Strait, was sentenced to 10 to 20 years in prison.
-However, Byars was later able to return to the United States without being prosecuted.
-He died in 1997 in Grayson County, Texas, at the age of 60.
+After the DOM-Lyric pedophile ring was exposed, Byars evaded prosecution by remaining in Europe, while Strait was sentenced to 10 to 20 years in prison.

+Byars was later able to return to the United States without being prosecuted.